NHOrus/srwq-compilation/episode-08.md

 Russel pipes up.
 "I don't like the idea of jumping the bonfire either.
 I say we join this search of hers.
 Little bit of intelligence gathering with the odd skirmish with the EFA, sounds like the good old days again."

 Ibis speaks up meekly.
-"I....I just want to find my friend.
+"I...
+I just want to find my friend.
 I'll stay with you guys if I can, but as free agents, we can stay away from the war, and get our lives back into shape, somehow."

 Johnathan looks up sleepily from his toolbox.
 "Frankly son, I think we should stay put, for now at least.
 California's neutrality lets us keep ourselves out of the mess until things blow over, then we can see what we have left to rebuild from."